 The Expected Family Contribution (EFC) is the number determined by the federal government based on your FAFSA and represents the amount you and your family are expected to contribute toward your education.
 This does not mean you will pay the amount given it is used to determine your financial need.

 The Cost of Attendance (COA) is a budget determined by the college to what it may actually cost a student to attend NSCC.
 The budget consists of direct costs (charges that will show on your bill) such as tuition and fees along with indirect costs (other expenses that will not be on your bill) such as transportation, room and board.

 Your financial aid counselor will calculate your Financial Need by subtracting the Cost of Attendance from the Expected Family Contribution.
 If there is anything left over, you're considered to have financial need.

-Why am I considered Dependent if I pay my own bills and/or claim myself on my taxes for financial aid?
+Why am I considered Dependent if I pay my own bills and/or claim myself on my taxes

 To read the definitions, find out who has to provide parent information on the FAFSA, and learn what to do if you aren't in contact with your parents please see this Federal Student Aid website's description of Dependency Status.

 What is a "Freeze Date" for financial aid?

 The freeze date is the date when your credits are "frozen" in order to determine your financial aid.
 The freeze date occurs one week after the beginning of each term or at the end of the official "Add-Drop" period.
 The freeze date does not apply to the government loans.
 A student must be in 6 or more credits in order for the school to receive the loan funds.
 Any classes added after the add/drop period will not be eligible for financial aid.

 What is verification and why was I selected?

 Each year, the federal government selects a group of financial aid applications for verification.
 Some are chosen at random and others are selected because the FAFSA data are inconsistent.
 The school may also select certain applications to verify due to conflicting or missing information on the FAFSA.